 STEAM Experiment Conclusions

 We discovered what would work better to produce the effect we wanted in this science experiment.
 Once again, we learned that white glue does not resist the liquid watercolors to leave the area white.
-We found that both white crayon and white oil pastel were able to resist the watercolors to leave the area white.
+However, we discovered that both white crayon and white oil pastel could resist the watercolors to leave the art or drawing white.

 Why did the white crayon and white oil pastel resist the watercolor paint while the white glue did not?

 The answer is simple science.
 Oil and water do not mix.
-When you paint over the oily wax crayon or oil pastel the paint is repelled and the area stays white.
-White glue absorbs the paint because it contains water and can absorb color.
+When you paint over the oily wax crayon or oil pastel, the water repels the paint, and the area stays white.
+White glue absorbs the paint because it contains water and absorbs the color.
 Mystery solved!